How a mythical backwoods monster saved a struggling West Virginia glass company

 But the partnership with Pavlovic will continue, and the designer has already sent Blenko other sci-fi ideas.

-The company will likely also make a piece honoring Mothman, probably the most West Virginia cryptid and the subject of the 2002 Richard Gere movie “The Mothman Prophecies.”
+The company will likely also make a piece honoring Mothman, probably the most famous West Virginia cryptid and the subject of the 2002 Richard Gere movie “The Mothman Prophecies.”

 (Blenko made the red eyes for the Mothman statue in Point Pleasant, W. Va.)